Understanding Thalassemia Symptoms: A Path to Better Health

 - Changes in how the bones in the face grow

-Why Genetic Testing is Important in Thalassemia?
+Why is Genetic Testing Important in Thalassemia?

 Genetic screening looks for changes in your genes that may lead to diseases like Thalassemia.
 Thalassemia is passed down from parents to their children, so knowing if you carry the genes is crucial.